 Zoster Eye Disease Study

-NYU Langone’s Zoster Eye Disease Study (ZEDS) is a multicenter randomized clinical trial that investigates whether long-term, low-dose antiviral treatment is effective in delaying new or worsening eye disease, lessening chronic pain, or both, in people with a form of shingles that affects the eye, called herpes zoster ophthalmicus (HZO).
+NYU Langone’s Zoster Eye Disease Study (ZEDS) was a multicenter randomized clinical trial that investigated whether long-term, low-dose antiviral treatment is effective in delaying new or worsening eye disease, lessening chronic pain, or both, in people with a form of shingles that affects the eye, called herpes zoster ophthalmicus (HZO).
 Shingles, also called herpes zoster, is caused by localized reactivation of the virus that causes chickenpox, known as the varicella-zoster virus.

 participating clinical centers across the United States, Canada, and New Zealand